clean-code-craft-tcq-1/current-ranges-cpp-hegde056/README.md

 Implement one failing test and at least one passing test:

-- Passing Test : Number of Ranges found out of the input numbers.
+- Passing Test :
+	- Finds the Number of consecutive ranges in the given series
+	- Finds the maximum number in the found ranges in the given series
+	- Finds the minimum number in the found series in the given series
+	- Finds the total count of numbers in each found range in the given series
+	- Finds the minimum when negative temperature is provided
+	- Finds No ranges when No temperature readings provided
+	- Finds single range when single temperature reading provided
 - Failing Test :
+	- Invalid input Character O input inplace of int O temperature reading